-If you think American’s bad driving habits are getting worse and worse each day, you’re right.
+If you think people’s bad driving habits are getting worse and worse each day, you’re right.
+While people who have just finished their Driving Lessons Newcastle and passed their test are likely to make mistakes due to lack of experience, drivers with more experience just get lazier with their driving and end up with habits that hinder their driving ability.
 All you have to do is drive out on the highway and you see cars all over the road, vehicles changing lanes then back again with no warning.
 Statistics actually confirm those observations.

 It’s not bad enough you get behind someone at a red light that turns green and they’re too busy on the phone to notice and hold up traffic.
 Even worse you’re behind someone on the road swerving all over the place crossing the center line and the line on the side while babbling on the phone.